 Our team had the opportunity to meet with educators and students in the applicable communities and ask about their current processes to better understand areas of improvement.

-As the Lead UX/UI designer for the project, I architected the information and designed mobile-first.
-The designs adhered to the overall Roadtrip Nation brand but I was able to design a system that applied to the LMS and marketing materials.
+As the lead UX/UI designer for the project, I was the information architect and created mobile-first designs.
+The designs adhered to the overall Roadtrip Nation brand, and I was able to design a system that applied to the LMS and marketing materials.

 We found out that the students’ final projects could not only be available to upload by YouTube, since most schools block YouTube from their campus.
 I developed user flows to help solve for this issue.